We found family hikes in Ella and farther into Tea Country that were easy and beautiful.

 Our fabulous driver/guide showed us a very nice and easy hike that our family could manage called Little Adams peak.
 The entrance is just past the town center, next to the Ella Flower Garden Café.
 The hike will take you up a dirt path through a tea plantation, passing a turn-off for the 98 Acres resort, and then up a steeper mountain–top.
 The view at the top is wonderful – across the “gap” = valley, over to Ella mountain top.

 There are two peaks on this hike.
 The first one is quite manageable with children, although there was plenty of carrying on shoulders and in the baby backpack.
 The second peak is harder to get to – it has some spots so steep that you are climbing on hands and knees.
 We didn’t risk that climb with the children.
 The climb to the top and back down took us about 2 hours, moving at a fairly slow pace.
+The temperature here can be as high as 31 °C so it is very important to have plenty of water at the ready!
+Luckily we already had a backpack for the job, but if you are thinking of coming here to do the same walk, you should visit a site like Arkadia Supply in order to order your own lightweight backpack for the journey!

 The only downside was that the path was muddy and in the mud are leeches.
 One caught onto my husbands’ hand – gross.
 See the family tips at the bottom for prevention and removal techniques.